 The ban, which excludes products intended for export, will be condemned as a “communal” act by the Yogi Adityanath government, but it is the widespread use of such certifications, which Hindus have to willy-nilly accept, that should be called “communal”.

-The says strict legal measures will be implemented against any individual or firm engaged in the production, storage, distribution, buying, and selling of halal-certified medicines, medical devices, and cosmetics within the state.
+The UP government order says strict legal measures will be implemented against any individual or firm engaged in the production, storage, distribution, buying, and selling of halal-certified medicines, medical devices, and cosmetics within the state.

 It added: "The right to decide the quality of food items lies only with the authorities and institutions given in Section 29 of the said (Food Safety and Standards) Act, who check the relevant standards as per the provisions of the Act”.